-3.5 The Teachers' Expectations on Online Learning Implementation
+3.5.
+The teachers' expectations on online learning implementation

 Various hopes of participants for the government to improve of online learning in the future appears.
 This unprecedented situation will certainly change the pattern of education for students at least for the next few months until things return to normal, or even longer.
 In addition, this situation requires innovation and cooperation between education activists and the government in maintaining the education standards that have been set [31].
-According to Hodges, careful online learning planning includes not only identifying the content to be discussed but also tends to how to support various types of interactions that are important for the learning process, online learning recognizes that learning is a social and cognitive process, which is not just a matter of transmitting information [32].
-The following is a summary of the teachers' expectations regarding the implementation of online learning in Indonesia.
+According to Hodges, careful online learning planning includes not only identifying the content to be discussed but also tends to how to support various types of interactions that are important for the learning process. online learning recognizes that learning is a social and cognitive process, which is not just a matter of transmitting information [32].
+Table 3 is a summary of the teachers' expectations regarding the implementation of online learning in Indonesia.

 Table 3.
-The Expectations of Online Learning Implementation in The Future
+The expectations of online learning implementation in the future

 No Expectancy 1 The government and institutions related to the implementation of education to more prepare facilities in online learning implementation, such as internet data packages and networking quality in the regions.
 2 Extending the internet networking to remote area so that students and teachers do not get problems in implementing the online learning.
 If necessary, provide online learning support facilities such as phones for students and teachers.
 3 The government should give more attention to the students' conditions with middle and lower economies so that they are able to participate in online learning without obstacles.
 4 Hope that the implementation of online learning is not sustainable; this is due to the inadequate quality of the internet networking in some areas so that the learning process does not run effectively.
-5 Online Learning Models can to be applied continue in the learning process so that it can be more effective and fun.
-Because in this modern era the use of IT has mushroomed, especially among high school students.
+5 Online learning models can to be applied continue in the learning process so that it can be more effective and fun.
+Because in this modern era the use of IT has mushroomed, especially among high school students

-In addition, online learning integrates technology into the online teaching and learning process and takes into account the pedagogies that must be raised with online tools, namely the suitability and ability of technology to ensure that the selected tools or resources help students achieve the desired results such as videos help develop practical knowledge, about the profession and linking educational theory to practice; chat rooms as a means of mutual support and cooperation within group members; online forums to share the narratives that enhance the skill of noticing [33].
+In addition, online learning integrates technology into the online teaching and learning process.
+The pedagogies must be raised with online tools, namely the suitability and ability of technology.
+It is crucial to ensure that the selected tools or resources help students achieve the desired results such as videos can help develop practical knowledge.
+Regarding the profession and linking educational theory to practice, chat rooms are beneficial for mutual support and cooperation within group members, while online forums are suitable to share the narratives that enhance the skill of noticing [33].